-Matt Krsacok focuses his practice on appellate advocacy, civil litigation, and providing strategic advice to clients facing complex legal challenges.
+Matt Krsacok focuses his practice on appellate advocacy, critical motions practice, and providing strategic counsel to clients facing complex legal and regulatory challenges.

 Before joining Jones Day, Matt served as a judicial law clerk to Judge Chad A. Readler on the U.S. Court of Appeals for the Sixth Circuit.